 For those familiar with the Charlotte Mason homeschooling method, you’re probably already familiar with a nature notebook that all students are encouraged to keep.
 There is something about observing God’s creation and taking time to document that observation that greatly enriches our lives.
-Since children get great delight out of even the smallest discoveries, it helps to document them for a later date.
+Since children get great delight out of even the smallest discoveries, this nature journal helps to document their experiences for a later date.

-Even better than simply asking your children to keep a nature notebook is to keep one for yourself and sharing it with them.
-This will give them an excellent example and will inspire them to tell about all their amazing discoveries, just as you have done.
+Even better than simply asking your children to keep a nature notebook is to keep your own nature notebook and sharing it with them.
+This will give them an excellent example and will inspire them to tell about all their amazing discoveries of the natural world, just as you have done.
 You can even set aside specific times to do nature studies, with enough time allotted to add entries into the nature notebook.

 There are many reasons for keeping a nature notebook.
 Even without arduous drawings and eloquent words, these special additions to our homeschool journey can be a great asset.
 Here are some reasons to keep one.

 There is a huge world around us.
 Sadly, though, most of today’s children don’t even know it.
 Thanks to the overuse of screens, electronic devices, and television, many children rarely go outdoors to actually enjoy the environment around them.
-Keeping a nature notebook is an excellent way to help your child engage with the world around them, see things they don’t usually see, and learn a great deal that would otherwise have been lost.
+Starting with a blank notebook and keeping a nature notebook is an excellent way to help your child engage with the world around them, see things they don’t usually see, and learn a great deal that would otherwise have been lost.

-But you can keep this notebook even when you travel!
+You can keep this notebook even when you travel!
 For instance, when traveling for holidays, special occasions, or going camping, you can take this notebook along to record special moments away from home.
 This greatly broadens the perspective, especially if you’re traveling out of your local area to another place that has different plants, wildlife, or nature-based occupations.
-It’s truly a joyous way not only to expand your child’s mind but also to spend excellent quality time together as a family.
+Nature journaling is truly a joyous way not only to expand your child’s mind but also to spend excellent quality time together as a family.

 Have you ever watched an ant carry something three or four times its size from one place to another?
 It’s an amazing feat that not only creates questions to be studied in a lesson once you’re back indoors, it also brings certain passages of Scripture to life as well.
-Many of these “life-lessons” can even be taught in the midst of the observation.
-The same can even be said if you happen upon fossils or the bones of a long-dead animal.
+Many of these “life lessons” can even be taught in the midst of the observation.
+The same can even be said if you happen upon fossils or the bones of a long-dead animal during a nature walk.
 Adding sketches or pictures can commit the scene to memory, leading to other aspects of study for another day.
-See here also: https://www.amazon.com/s?k=ant+farm&ref=nb_sb_noss_2
+See here also for some helpful nature studies tools.

 Even when the subject is plants, a closer inspection can give amazing detail that might otherwise have been missed.
-For instance, noting the insects that live on the tree or plant, damage the plant might have undergone or taking interest in the way it changes color from season to season is an amazing way to learn.
+For instance, noting the insects that live on the tree or plant, damage the plant might have undergone, or taking interest in the way it changes color from season to season is an amazing way to learn these FAQs.

 Other new skills might also emerge, especially if your child thinks about creating poems and adding embellishments to their artwork.
 Artistic inclinations are always encouraged in the nature notebook and can be an excellent, and almost therapeutic way to handle certain things.
 For instance, if the day has been particularly trying, grabbing the nature notebook and heading outside for a breather is never a wrong decision.
 And it can sometimes erase an entire day’s weight from your child’s shoulders.